-The Kaiser-Goldberg Research Fellowship is designed to support students interested in neuroendocrine and/or reproductive endocrinology research.
-The program funds a 10–12-week summer program for one selected student annually to work in an Endocrine Society member's lab.
+The Kaiser-Goldberg Research Fellowship is designed to support students interested in neuroendocrine and/or reproductive endocrine research.
+The program funds a 10–12 week summer program for one selected student annually to work in an Endocrine Society member's lab.
 This award supports early career endocrine researchers with the goal of expanding the endocrinology workforce.

 Background: This award is generously endowed by Ursula Kaiser, MD, and Mark Goldberg, MD, through the Endocrine Society Hormone Foundation.